Sustainability Appraisal Scoping Report

 - Chapter 20: Habitats Regulations Assessment

-- Appendices 1-10: Detailed Review of Plans, Programmes, Information Sources and Evidence Base for each Sustainability Theme
+- Appendices 1 to 10: Detailed Review of Plans, Programmes, Information Sources and Evidence Base for each Sustainability Theme

 - Appendix 11: Habitats Directive Assessment Background Information

-The Council sought views on the Sustainability Appraisal Scoping Report as part of the public consultation on the Local Plan Issues & Options Report, which was carried out between 12 July and 28 September 2012.
+We sought views on the Sustainability Appraisal Scoping Report as part of the public consultation on the Local Plan Issues and Options Report, which was carried out between 12 July and 28 September 2012.

 What is the Sustainability Appraisal Scoping Report?